makuachteny/Shell-Navigation/permissions/README.md

-File 15-symbolic_link_permissions writes a script that changes the owner and the group owner of _hello to vincent and staff respectively
+File 16-if_only writes a script that changes the owner of the file hello to vincent only if it is owned by the user guillaume